manunandan95/manu-yinzcam/README.md

-# manu-yinzcam
+# github-users-app

-This project is created for Yinzcam Assessment
+The application is built using React Js and utilizing Github API.

 ```
-The application is built using React Js and utilizing Github API.

 ```
 ## Installing